 - How many times did Peter deny Jesus?

 This Scripture is so sad when we read about how they treated Jesus.
 Help us as we go about our daily lives not to betray Jesus as Judas did and not deny Him as Peter did.
 We know all this had to be done, so Your will could be fulfilled, but it is still heart breaking.
 Please forgive us of our sins and help us to do Your will.
 In Jesus’ name, we pray.
 We love You, Lord.
 Amen.

-Suggested Verse for Bible Journaling or Scripture Memorization:
+Suggested Scripture for Bible Journaling or Memorization: